Maryland Hunger Solutions Releases Report Card for School Breakfast Participation

 - Breakfast is usually eaten in the classroom after the morning bell.

 - This model works well with middle school and high school students.

 What’s Happening with Breakfast in Maryland?

-Maryland Hunger Solution’s campaign Hear the Maryland Crunch! raises awareness about the importance of School Breakfast Programs in the fight against childhood hunger.
+Maryland Hunger Solution’s Hear the Maryland Crunch! campaign raises awareness about the importance of the School Breakfast Program in the fight against childhood hunger.
 Thousands of Marylanders crunch an apple together to spread the word that every child in Maryland should have access to a healthy breakfast.
 Follow this link to photos and more information.